 REI is one of the best dealers and manufacturers of hardy outdoor gear and luggage.
 The recycled REI Co-op Ruckpack comes in men’s and women’s styles and has some features of a hiking backpack even though it is a quintessential travel backpack.

 The men’s and women’s styles have similar features but are made to fit different body shapes for maximum carrying comfort.
 The men’s style comes in either a 28L or a 60L, which makes it a little hard. to find a carry-on version unless you’re good at packing light.

 The women’s harness straps curve differently around the chest, and the hip belt strap is longer to accommodate hips up to 48 inches wide.
-The women’s version does still come in a 40L, which is the perfect size for one bag travel.
+The women’s version still comes in a 40L, the perfect size for one bag travel.

 Both styles are made with bluesign approved, ripstop nylon with a water-repellent finish and a stowable rain cover.
 They have lightly padded should straps and a sternum strap that provides stability.